Browse F.A.Q. Topics

 Students complete many different types of projects and reports throughout each term.
 At the end of every term, students participate in Culminating Events where they showcase what they have learned to their families and friends.

-Do you have an art class?
+Do you have art classes?

 Yes!
 Art is integrated into the curriculum, so the art projects students are creating directly relate to the topics they are learning about in other classes.
 Students have art twice a week for the entire school year.